dotnet/performance/src/benchmarks/gc/docs/bench_file.md

   gc: Collect normal GC events.
   verbose: Collect verbose GC events, which includes join events.
   cpu_samples: Collect all of the above, and CPU samples.
-  thread_times: Collect all of the above, and Thread Times Stacks with CSwitch events.
+  thread_times: Collect all of the above and Thread Times Stacks with CSwitch events.
 Windows only.

 default_iteration_count: `int | None`
   Number of times to run the same test combination.